 - The Pleasure of My Company by Steve Martin2 - A funny and fascinating character-driven story featuring a protagonist with OCD.

-- The Rosie Project by Graeme Simsion - Another funny story featuring a “socially-challenged” protagonist.
+- The Rosie Project by Graeme Simsion - Another funny story featuring an idiosyncratic protagonist.

 - The White Tiger by Aravind Adiga - A boy in India leaves his village to become a taxi driver in an atypical rags-to-riches tale.